Submitty/submitty.github.io/_docs/developer/json_configuration_files.md

         {
             // [String|""] Name of the test case to be displayed to the user "title": "Test 1 README",
             // [String|""] Additional details about the test such as command used to run the test case "details": "",
             // [Numeric|0] How many points is this test case worth "points": 2,
             // [Boolean|false] Is the results (including score) hidden from the user "hidden": false,
+            // [Boolean|false] Do the hidden details turn visible when grades are released "release_hidden_details": false,
             // [Boolean|false] Is this test case worth extra credit or regular credit "extracredit": false,
             // [Boolean|true] Doesn't do anything?